-Fill in from the following table or the table resulting from "Security Lead Duties" identified earlier.
+Fill in from the following table or the table resulting from "IP Lead Duties" identified earlier.

 |Type||Item||Power and Influence||Direct control||Right to Inspection||Analysis Capacity|

 |Operations||Physical technical safeguards||.|

 |Operations||Logical technical safeguards||.|

 This generally means the ability to create and operate the group processes that generate policies and control standards in any appropriate arena.

 The IP Lead should have the right to inspect protection process and procedure.